Documentation

 Step 5 — Diff Review & Apply

-Modulo generates unified diffs for every affected file.
+FixBugs generates unified diffs for every affected file.
 Review them at the hunk level — accept or reject individual change blocks without touching the rest of the file.
 Regenerate any hunk inline with guidance.

 When satisfied, apply the fix to your workspace: